-2. Under Device Template, use drop-down menu to select the device template to be used to bulk register gateways.
-The Custom Properties defined in the selected device template appears.
+2. Under Asset Template, use drop-down menu to select the asset template to be used to bulk register gateways.
+The Custom Properties defined in the selected asset template appears.

-Note: Only one device template can be used to register multiple gateways at a time.
+Note: Only one asset template can be used to register multiple gateways at a time.

 - 3. Click NEXT. - 4.
-As per the device template chosen by you in step 2., Token Based Enrollment or Property Based Enrollment will appear next. - For Token Based Enrollment, toggle the Generate Tokens switch to generate tokens as device identities to all the gateways being enrolled.
-For more information, see Onboarding a Gateway Using Token-Based Authentication.

-• For Property Based Enrollment, toggle the Setup Gateway Credentials switch to toggle option.
+As per the asset template chosen by you in step 2., Token Based Enrollment or Property Based Enrollment will appear next. - For Token Based Enrollment, toggle the Generate Tokens switch to generate tokens as asset identities to all the gateways being enrolled.
+For more information, see Onboarding a Gateway Using Token-Based Authentication. - For Property Based Enrollment, toggle the Setup Gateway Credentials switch to toggle option.